FPuoti255/DigitalLogicDesign/README.md

 A working zone is defined as an interval of addresses of fixed dimension (Dwz), starting from a base address.
 Obviously, in the same schema there could be several working zones.

-The schema is as follows:
+The schema is as follows:<br>
   ● if the address does not belong to any working zone, it's transmitted without being encoded, and an optional bit (WZ_BIT) is added with value 0;
-  The transmitted address would be (WZ_BIT & ADDR, where  & represent the concatenation between the strings of bit);
+  The transmitted address would be (WZ_BIT & ADDR, where  & represent the concatenation between the strings of bit);<br>
   ● if the address does belong to a working zone, the WZ_BIT is set to 1, whereas the remaining bits of the string are divided in two parts:
-    - the number of the working zone to which the address belongs WZ_NUM (binary enconded);
+    <br>- the number of the working zone to which the address belongs WZ_NUM (binary enconded);
-    - the offset from the base address of the working zone WZ_OFFSET (One_hot encoded);
+    <br>- the offset from the base address of the working zone WZ_OFFSET (One_hot encoded);
     Therefore, the transmitted address would be WZ_BIT(=1) & WZ_NUM & WZ_OFFSET.

 In the implemented version of the working_zone method, the address to be encoded has a fixed lenght of 7 bits, thus the valid addresses span from 0 to 127.
 Number of the working_zones = 8, and the dimension of each working_zone is equale to 4, base address included.